carstenSpraener/upe/examples/Readme.md

 ## Features

 * The process layer is developed model driven (or low code like).
-It's model is a VisualParadigm UML-Model containg mainly these classes:
+Its model is a VisualParadigm UML-Model containing mainly these classes:

 __Process Layer of the demo application__
 ![Process Layer of the demo application](images/img.png)